Totally normal: American star Taylor Fritz feels openly gay player 'would be accepted' on ATP Tour

 "I couldn't tell you why (no one has came out).
 That would be a lot of big news and maybe people just don't want to be in the spotlight, maybe they don't want the distraction of getting all the attention and stuff like that," he added.

-Earlier in 2022, an ATP Tour survey was carried out which indicated that 75% of the players had heard others use homophobic slurs.
-The Tour, hence, associated with You Can Play, an organisation that promotes LGBTQ+ inclusion in sports.
+Earlier in 2022, an ATP Tour survey was carried out which indicated that a whopping 75% of the players had heard others use homophobic slurs.
+The Tour, hence, associated with You Can Play, an organisation that works for LGBTQ+ inclusion in sports.
 In addition, the survey mentioned a "strong fear of rejection, isolation from others on tour, and loneliness".

+One can only hope, just like Fritz, that there is more acceptance for gay players all across the globe with each passing year.